-While the problem statement has varied, the deliverables have remained consistent: an overview and scope, list of functional and nonfunctional requirements, methodologies overview, schedules and their justifications, risks, metrics, and lessons learned.
+While the problem statement has varied, the artifact deliverables have remained consistent with a typical project plan: an overview and scope, list of functional and nonfunctional requirements, methodologies overview, schedules and their justifications, risks, metrics, and lessons learned.
 Deliverables are turned in three times, with each building on the previous version.
 Groups participate in cross-team feedback with other groups, and a 10-15 minute final presentation takes place during the last week of the semester.
-Opportunities for group members to provide feedback on each other’s performance are in week 12 and at the end of the semester.
+Opportunities for group members to provide feedback on each other’s performance are in week 12 and 15 (the end of the semester).
 Table 2 contains the main activities and their typical timetable.

-Because of its similarity to other paper-based group projects, students have been familiar with and competent at completing the assignment, but many have felt that it was merely an extension of individual assignments and have treated it as such.
+Because of its similarity to other paper-based group projects, students have been familiar with the format and competent at completing the assignment, but many have felt that it was merely an extension of individual assignments and have treated it as such.
 It had become evident that student groups have been dividing work ineffectively and inconsistencies in both the content and flow of their papers and the final presentation have demonstrated this ineffectiveness.
-These symptoms and the desire to allow students to have a PM-led experience have prompted us to make some changes to both the project and its disposition.
+These symptoms and the desire to allow students to have a PM-led experience (see the Related Work section) have prompted us to make some changes to both the project and its disposition.

 The first significant change is the inclusion of a formal PM role within the group project.
 Students are notified on several occasions prior to beginning the project that the final project teams are to be led by a voluntary PM.
-At the same time, students are told that this PM will have the opportunity to earn a higher grade; peer evaluations are a significant part of the grade, and positive leadership as a PM is a good way to earn higher evaluations.
-Those who are considering volunteering are asked to review the PM Activity Guide, a document that specifies their responsibilities as a PM.
-Finally, they are asked to note preferred team members for an opportunity to be afforded to them in group assignment efforts later in the semester.
+At the same time, students are told that the PM will have the opportunity to earn a higher grade, as peer evaluations are a significant part of the grade and positive leadership as a PM is a good way to earn higher evaluations.
+Those who are considering volunteering are asked to review the PM Activity Guide, a document that specifies their responsibilities as a PM (included as Appendix 1).
+Additionally, they are asked to note preferred team members for an opportunity to be afforded to them in group assignment efforts later in the semester.
 Group assignments early in the semester, in-class activities, and previous interactions with other students are useful in assisting with evaluation of potential team members.